Make your presentation concise and compelling

 There are many different styles of presentations.
 The fast-paced lightning talks are a lot of fun.
 I recently gave an Ignite-style talk and I want to offer some tips on how to create one.

-My mantra ever since I started Public Speaking has been
+My mantra ever since speaking my mantra has been

 Speak at every opportunity, because every time you speak it is an opportunity to make a difference.